Understanding ADHD Neurofeedback Therapy

 Neurofeedback therapy for ADHD involves real-time monitoring of brainwave activity using quantitative electroencephalography (qEEG) technology.
 During sessions, individuals receive audio or visual feedback based on their brainwave patterns.
 This process teaches individuals to regulate their brain activity, improving attention, impulse control, and executive function.

-Research studies have shown promising results for neurofeedback therapy in the treatment of ADHD.
+Research studies have shown promising results for neurofeedback therapy in the treatment of ADHD also with ADHD adult testing.
 Following neurofeedback therapy sessions, studies have demonstrated improvements in attention, impulse control, and academic performance.
 Additionally, neurofeedback therapy may have lasting effects, with many individuals experiencing sustained benefits even after completing treatment.

 One of the critical advantages of neurofeedback therapy for ADHD is its non-invasive nature.
 Unlike medication or surgical interventions, neurofeedback therapy does not involve the use of drugs or invasive procedures.
 Instead, it offers a safe and natural approach to managing ADHD symptoms with minimal side effects.